johnclaro/foobar/README.md

 # foobar

-I got invited to do the [Google Foobar](https://foobar.withgoogle.com) which is a Google invite-only coding challenge.
+I got invited to [Google Foobar](https://foobar.withgoogle.com).

-## Progress
+## Status

 I'm not doing these challenges at the moment as they take a lot of time to complete and are mentally exhausting (they get exponentially harder as the levels increase).

-There are no deadlines and I can resume whenever so I want to do these challenges again with my undivided attention.
+There are no deadlines and I can resume whenever I want so I'll continue when I can give it my undivided attention.